 Employment.
-Registered nurse students pursuing study on either the Bloomington or Medical Center campus may apply for employment in hospitals in Bloomington or in Indianapolis.
-On the Bloomington campus appointments as counselors in the Halls of Residence are also available.
+Registered nurse students pursuing study on either the Bloomington or Medical Center Campus may apply for employment in hospitals in Bloomington or in Indianapolis.
+On the Bloomington Campus appointments as counselors in the Halls of Residence are also available.

-Any student wishing non-nursing employment in the various departments on the Medical Center campus may apply to the Personnel Department.
-Students who have completed the sophomore year may apply for employment in the nursing service of the Medical Center Hospitals.
+Any student wishing non-nursing employment in the various departments on the Medical Center Campus may apply to the Personnel Department.
+Students who have completed the sophomore year may apply for employment in the nursing service of the

+Medical Center Hospitals.
 Application is made to the Associate Director of Nursing Service in the area where employment is desired.

-Registered nurse students who work 24 hours during the week or weekends, and who are enrolled for a minimum of 8 credit hours, are granted 50 percent fee remission.
+Registered nurse students who work 24 hours during the week or weekends, and who are enrolled for a minimum of eight hours of credit, are granted 50 percent fee remission.